lincoln1883/Repairman/README.md

 - [📝 License](#license)

-# ⚙️ "EasyTask Home" Backend  <a name="about-project"></a>
+# 🖥️ "EasyTask Home" Front-end  <a name="about-project"></a>

-**EasyTask Home Front-end" is an application to complement our "Appointments for Home Services" project, providing a user-friendly interface for scheduling and managing home service appointments.
+**EasyTask Home Front-end** is an application to complement our "Appointments for Home Services" project, providing a user-friendly interface for scheduling and managing home service appointments.

-## 🖥️Integration with Back-End
+## ⚙️ Integration with Back-End

 This front-end project is designed to seamlessly integrate with its counterpart *back-end project* 👉🏽[Appointment-capstone-backend](https://github.com/lincoln1883/Appointment-capstone-backend).
 The Back-end project provides the API endpoints and database for the front-end project.
 ## 🛠 Built With <a name="built-with"></a>